Coping With Low Vision

 Visiting a Low Vision Clinic

-Patients who come to a clinic are first interviewed to see how partial sight has affected their lives and what their goals are for rehabilitation.
+Those who come to a clinic are first interviewed to see how partial sight has affected their lives and what their goals are for rehabilitation.
 One person may want to be able to cook and read the newspaper again, while another may want to attend college.

-Patients are then examined by a doctor who can prescribe optical devices.
+The person is then examined by a doctor who can prescribe optical devices.
 During rehabilitation, patients can borrow devices from the clinic to practice with before purchasing their own.

 Adapting Your Home